wlmccrae/shapeshifters/journals/victoria_pratt.md

 ### Thursday, 4/6/23

 Finished implementing and testing the Radar API for our maps in the back-end.
 Trying to get started on the front-end but we are having issues installing Tailwind and getting it to work.

+### Friday, 4/7/23

+Got tailwind working, started working on the carousel for the homepage but ran into bugs.
+Putting that on the back burner for now.

+## Week 5

+### Monday, 4/17/23

+Debugged create form for events, got event cards with images to display, started implementation of nav bar.
+Discussed separating into smaller groups, planning to split up the work tomorrow morning during stand-up.